faisaldarbar/faisaldarbar.github.io/content/legal/privacy-policy.md

 **Effective Date: June 30, 2025**

-This Privacy Policy describes how **Faisal Darbar** ("we", "our", or "us") collects, uses, and protects your personal information when you visit <a href="https://faisaldarbar.com" target="_blank" rel="noopener">faisaldarbar.com</a>.
+This Privacy Policy explains how **Faisal Darbar** (“I”, “me”, or “my”) collects and uses information when you visit <a href="https://faisaldarbar.com" target="_blank" rel="noopener">faisaldarbar.com</a>.

-## 1. What We Collect
+## 1. Information I Collect

-We collect your **email address** when you voluntarily subscribe to receive updates through our email newsletter, powered by Kit (ConvertKit).

-We do **not** collect any other personal data, payment information, or sensitive information.
+The only personal information I collect is your **email address**, and only if you choose to subscribe for new posts.

+I do not collect:
+- payment information
+- sensitive personal data
+- behavioral tracking beyond analytics

-## 2. How We Use Your Information
+## 2. How Your Email Is Used

-Your email address is used solely to:
+Your email address is used only to:
-- Send you blog updates or newsletters that you’ve opted into.
-- Contact you occasionally with related updates or announcements.
+- send new blog posts, when published
+- share the occasional update related to this website

-We do **not** sell, rent, or share your email address with any third parties.
+Your email is **never** sold, rented, or shared with third parties.

-## 3. Third-Party Services
+## 3. Email Service Provider

+Email subscriptions are handled through **Kit (ConvertKit)**.
-We use **Kit** to manage email subscriptions.
-When you submit your email, you are subject to ConvertKit’s Privacy Policy and Terms of Service.
+By subscribing, you agree to ConvertKit’s Privacy Policy and Terms.

-## 4. Cookies & Analytics
+## 4. Analytics

-We use **Google Analytics** to understand how visitors interact with our site.
-Google Analytics may set cookies in your browser to collect non-personally identifiable information such as your IP address, device type, and pages visited.

-This data helps us improve the site’s content and user experience.
-All data is processed in accordance with Google’s Privacy Policy.
+This site uses **Google Analytics** to understand general traffic patterns.
+Analytics may collect non-identifying information such as:
+- pages visited
+- device type
+- approximate location
+- time on site

-You can disable cookies or block Google Analytics by adjusting your browser settings or using a browser extension like Google’s opt-out tool.
+You may disable analytics cookies in your browser settings.

 ## 5. Your Rights

-If you are located in a jurisdiction that grants you rights over your personal data (such as the GDPR in the EU), you may request:
+Depending on where you live, you may have the right to:
-- Access to the data we hold.
+- request access to the data I hold
-- Corrections or deletions of your data.
+- request deletion of your email
+- unsubscribe anytime

-- To unsubscribe at any time via the link in our emails.
+An unsubscribe link is included in every email.

 ## 6. Contact

-If you have any questions about this policy, email us at: [faisal@faisaldarbar.com](mailto:faisal@faisaldarbar.com)
+For privacy questions, email: **faisal@faisaldarbar.com**